3.6 Routines Q-T

 word * blockSize, /* returned block size */

 MemHandle * blockHandle); /* returned block handle */ This routine loads a specified token's moniker, allocating a new global memory block for the moniker.
-The returned Boolean will be *false* if the moniker was found, *true* otherwise.
+The returned Boolean will be *true* if the moniker was found, *false* otherwise.
 Information about the moniker is returned in the values pointed to by *blockSize* (the size of the newly allocated block) and *blockHandle* (the handle of the new block).
 If the moniker is not found, both return pointers will be NULL and no block will be allocated.

 Pass this routine the following: